 Hospitals face challenges when it comes to the health and welfare of their healthcare workers.
 Hospital-Acquired Infections (HAIs) are known to be common in many hospitals.
 Therefore, safety measures are essential to curb the spread.

 Controlling these types of infections is costly, and hospitals must deal with different cases daily.
-According to statistics from the Centers for Disease Control and Prevention (CDCP), an estimate of 1 person per 20 hospitalized or healthcare workers contract these infections.
+According to statistics from the Centers for Disease Control and Prevention (CDCP), an estimated 1 person per 20 hospitalized or healthcare workers contract these infections.

 The infections may not only cause permanent bodily harm but may also cause death.
 However, there are ways for controlling and avoiding the spread of these infections in healthcare facilities.